 If you are attracted by a career that encourages a healthy and balanced lifestyle, then you’ve come to the right place.

 As a cop, you’ll be trained to face a myriad of challenging and sometimes random events.
-Being physically fit and in excellent health is vital to completing your training at the Royal NZ Police College (RNZPC) and for operating on the frontline once you graduate.
+Being physically fit and in excellent health is vital to completing your training at the Royal NZ Police College (RNZPC) and for operating on the frontline once you are attested and commence in your district.

 During the recruitment process you’ll be assessed against medical standards that are in line with the requirements of operational policing.
 For more details, check out our medical suitability guidelines.